 Conclusion

-By following this guide, you've successfully integrated QuickBooks Online into your .NET MAUI application using dotConnect for QuickBooks Online.
-This setup enables data access and manipulation directly from your cross-platform app.
+By following this guide, you can successfully integrate QuickBooks Online into your .NET MAUI application using dotConnect for QuickBooks Online.
+This enables data access and manipulation directly from your cross-platform app.
 For advanced scenarios, consider exploring dotConnect's support for EF Core and ORM features.